Nabbed tickets? Here’s what to wear.

 Of all the quintessentially British things that are associated with Wimbledon, the unpredictable weather is up there with Pimms, strawberries and All England Club ties.

-For a mid-smart alternative, a navy linen suit will look sharp on a grey day as well as keep you cool on a hot one.
+For a mid-smart alternative, a sky blue linen suit will look sharp on a grey day as well as keep you cool on a hot one.
 Wear yours with a polo shirt in cooling pique-cotton – the original performance fabric – as a practical nod to the sport at hand.
 Add a pocket square and a classic pair of sunglasses for a faultless finish.

 If you’ve not managed to get your hands on tickets this year, you might be meeting up with friends to watch the matches on a big screen.
 If so, we suggest an outfit in tonal light shades as a summery take on smart/casual.
 Try a pair of pleated trousers or shorts with an open-knit Cuban collar and a pair of suede loafers for a high-end feel.